kushimegu/number-memory-game/README.md

 ## Usage

-Once the package is installed, you can start the game by running the following command:
+You can start the game by running the following command:

 ```
 npx number-memory-game